 Nyala Paediatric Centre

-The Nyala Paediatric Centre will reopen in 2020.
+The Nyala Paediatric Centre reopened in 2020.

 Darfur is often struck by the disastrous effects of famines, floods, epidemics (mainly measles, hepatitis, scabies, and cholera) and internal conflict, as well as the subsequent migration of its population.

 Nyala is the capital of the state of South Darfur and home to more than 800,000 people.
 Most of them have no access to basic health services.